Photography is all about capturing a moment in an instant. Nothing is more instant than a bolt of lightning.

 - Now, wait, and allow the camera to take exposures as the lightning storm passes by.

-Now you know everything about the photography of lightning.
+Now you know everything about taking photos of lightning.
 It’s time to put that knowledge into practice.

 Next time you hear a storm is coming, grab your camera and tripod and find the perfect spot.
 You’ll need practice and patience to get the best result, but it’s very rewarding when you get it right.